sci-42ver/SICP_SDF/sicp_exercise.md

 - [ ] 91
 - [ ] *92
   - IMHO here what we needs to do is just make 2 poly share the same order of var's.
+    - Review when reading SDF chapter 4:
+      > By imposing an ordering on variables
+      > One can impose a towerlike structure on this by ordering the variables and thus always converting any polynomial to a ``canonical form'' with the *highest-priority variable dominant* and the lower-priority variables buried in the coefficients.
+      The basic ideas are straightforward compared with 4.79.
+I may skip this exercise due to "This is not easy!" and I have already got the *underlying programming ideas* which are what I learnt SICP for.
+      > This strategy works fairly well, except that the conversion *may expand a polynomial unnecessarily*, making it hard to read and perhaps less efficient to work with. e.g. $(f_1(x)*z^2+f_2(x)*z+f_3(x)*z)$ is already one simplified form when we think of `z` as the highest-priority variable.
+But we will expand and re-connect when thinking of `x` as "the highest-priority variable".
+      - This is ~~probably~~ the 2nd exercise with something like "This is not easy!" (the 1st is  probably SDF exercise 2.14) since I read SDF chapter 3 after SDF Chapter 2 and then SICP "sections 2.4 and 2.5".
   - wiki
-    > So everything will be "raised" to a polynomial in x. this doesn't ensure the ordering by reading the paragraph (The codes are too long, I didn't dig into it.)
+    > So everything will be "raised" to a polynomial in x.

+    this doesn't ensure the ordering by reading the paragraph (The codes are too long, I didn't dig into it.)
-  - > Well, the sketch of the idea was to rearrange the polynomials to a canonical form, so that the variables are *ordered sequentially*. lockywolf may be right but I won't dig into it due to the complexity of "the net amount of hours spent is about 10" ...
+  - > Well, the sketch of the idea was to rearrange the polynomials to a canonical form, so that the variables are *ordered sequentially*.

+    lockywolf may be right but I won't dig into it due to the complexity of "the net amount of hours spent is about 10" ...
 - [x] 2.93
   - just change `+` etc. to `add` etc. and check tag in `make-rat`.